Full Tuition (or better) Academic Scholarships

 Parents of college-bound kids dream of full tuition scholarship and full ride scholarships.
 For the majority of students, this is not going to become a reality.
 Most families are going to need to contribute to the cost of college.
-However, there are opportunities for full tuition and full ride scholarships out there.
+However, there are opportunities for full tuition and full ride academic scholarships out there.
 You just need to know how to find them.
-I am going to explain more about these scholarships and the different types offered and then tell you where you can find 448 full tuition (or better) academic scholarships that your student could be eligible for.
+I am going to explain more about these scholarships and the different types offered and then tell you where you can find 448 full tuition (or better) full ride and full tuition academic scholarships that your student could be eligible for.

 First, let me define the difference:

 A Full Ride Scholarship will pay for tuition, fees, room and board, and possibly throw in some money for other things like books, research, a laptop or study abroad.

 A Full Tuition Scholarship will cover the cost of yearly tuition.
 Some also pay fees, others do not.

 Both of these types of scholarships will save a family from tens of thousands of dollars to well over $100,000 and even over $200,000 at the most expensive colleges.

 There are generally three types of full tuition scholarships and full ride scholarships offered directly by colleges:

 - Need Based – These are based on the family’s ability to pay for college, usually assessed through the FAFSA and/or CSS Profile.
 Only the neediest students will qualify for full tuition or full ride need-based scholarships.

 - Talent Based – These could be athletic scholarships or scholarships for things like dance, theater, art or music.
 Full tuition and full ride athletic scholarships may be offered by Division 1, Division 2 and NAIA colleges.
 As for other talents, it is very rare to find scholarships offering full tuition or better.
 Most “artistic” talent scholarships are limited to a few thousand dollars.